Palmon’s Evolution of Anger! (JP)

 Koushirou: “I want to e-mail my friends on the Internet.”

 Izzy: “Get a grip!
 I miss accessing satellites to look at stars and the planets.”

-Izzy doesn’t have any friends.
-And when he runs around telling other players to “get a grip” during moments of nostalgia, it’s no wonder why.
+Izzy doesn’t have friends, and when he runs around telling other kids to “get a grip” during moments of nostalgia, it’s no wonder why.

 Agumon: “They really do come from another world!”